1951 Brooklyn Dodgers season

-The 1951 Brooklyn Dodgers led the National League for much of the season, holding a 13-game lead as late as August.
-However, a late season swoon and a hot streak by the New York Giants led to a classic three-game playoff series.
-Bobby Thomson's dramatic ninth-inning home run off Dodger reliever Ralph Branca in the final game won the pennant for the Giants and was immortalized as the Shot Heard 'Round the World.
+The 1951 Brooklyn Dodgers season was the 62nd season for the Brooklyn Dodgers franchise in the MLB.
+The Dodgers led the National League for much of the season, holding a 13-game lead as late as August.
+However, a late season collapse and a hot streak by the New York Giants led to a classic three-game playoff series.
+Bobby Thomson's dramatic ninth-inning home run off Dodger reliever Ralph Branca in the final game of a tie-breaker series won the pennant for the Giants and was immortalized as the Shot Heard 'Round the World.